Cetan Income Fund

 Who Manages The Fund?

 Our CEO, Mary Merriman, manages the Fund and lending operation.
 She has over 40 years of lending experience, holding a variety of executive-level positions at banks and an economic development lending organization.
 Steven Yett is actively involved in daily operations, fund management, and business development.
+Zach Smith is also an integral part of the team, leading loan originations and other business development activities.
 To learn more, please visit our Meet the Team Page or contact us.

-The Fund is open to accredited investors with a net worth of $1,000,000 excluding their primary residence, or annual income of $200,000 for single filing status or $300,000 for joint filing status.
+Cetan Income Fund: This Fund is only open to accredited investors with a net worth of $1,000,000 excluding their primary residence, or annual income of $200,000 for single filing status or $300,000 for joint filing status.
+This Fund is open to investors from anywhere in the United States.

 Can I Invest with IRA Funds?

 Yes.
 Investors with a Self-Directed IRA account can invest in the Fund.
-Currently, we are well below our 25% threshold, and many IRA investors appreciate the benefits of our Promissory Note offering.
+Currently, we are well below our 25% threshold.

 If you do not have a Self-Directed IRA account, we can help you create a self-directed IRA (SD-IRA) account and use those funds to invest in the Fund.
 Please contact us with questions and a list of IRA custodians we have worked with in the past.